CrossRef/rest-api-doc/README.md

 - v48, 2017-07-13, correct "first and given" names to "given and family"
 - v49, 2017-07-20, move document version history, add section on libraries
 - v50, 2017-07-20, add TOC, move document history, add etiquet section, add production use section, general formatting + cleanup
+- v51, 2017-07-24, clarified license of the documentation (as opposed to metadata)